-The Vitra Schaudepot, which was designed by Herzog & de Meuron, presents approximately 400 key objects from the extensive collection and hence resembles one of the largest permanent collections and research sites on modern furniture design world-wide.
-Every year the presentation is expanded by three to four smaller exhibitions focusing specifically on items from the collection.
+The Vitra Schaudepot which was designed by Herzog & de Meuron, presents approximately 400 key objects from the extensive collection and hence resembles one of the largest permanent collections and research sites on modern furniture design world-wide.
+The annual presentation at the Vitra Schaudepot reveals the collection in a fresh light every year.
 Often developed with renowned designers, many of the museum's exhibitions cover highly relevant contemporary themes, such as future technologies, sustainability or questions like mobility and social responsibility.
 Others are presenting historical topics or monographic exhibitions on iconic designers.

 The work of the Vitra Design Museum is based on its collection, which includes not only key objects of design history, but also the estates of several important design personalities.
 The museum library and document archive are available to researchers upon request.
 The museum conceives its exhibitions for touring, and they are shown at venues around the world.
 On the Vitra Campus, they are complemented by a diverse programme of events, guided tours, and workshops.